 Now at age 31, I’m left with restricted hand and finger muscle function, strength and flexibility.
 I have respiratory failure, so I require a ventilator to breathe for me all day.
 Energy Level Management is an essential part of my life, as I must regularly balance enjoying activities or moderating fatigue.
 Gaming is a huge passion of mine but as you can imagine it’s a constant challenge just to continue.

-My first contact with videogames was at age 7 when I was introduced to Super Mario World on the Gameboy Color, I spent countless hours jumping around with my buddy Yoshi finding every secret.
+My first contact with videogames was at age 7 when I was introduced to Super Mario World on the Gameboy Color, I spent endless hours jumping around with my buddy Yoshi finding every secret.

 The game with the biggest impact on me was Halo CE, it solidified my status as a gamer.
 Halo completely blew my mind, especially when you escape the Pillar of Autumn and crash land on the Halo array.
 The level of immersion in FPSs was impressive for that 10-year-old boy who was transported to a real alien planet.
 Obviously, I begged my Mum to buy me an Xbox.